What it is and why the industry is able to produce more realistic media strategies and plans.

 This demand was driven by changes in the media landscape:

-the need of a broader platform to fuse with the increasing number of proprietary research studies
+- the need of a broad platform which could be used as a base to integrate the increasing number of proprietary research studies onto

 Who is it for?

 The IPA TouchPoints databases provide unique value to a broad range of interests across the communications industry.
 For any brand particularly in a time-sensitive market they offer a primary market reference and a hook into existing brand knowledge.

 - For agencies, TouchPoints is highly relevant across the campaign planning phases, from pre-brief work to the writing of a brief, in strategy development itself and critically in providing budget and channel mix rationale.

 - For creative agencies, TouchPoints provides added insights into the 'who', the 'how', the 'where' and 'when' of consumer behaviour to inform both idea development and the brief.

 - For media owners, it offers a more complete understanding of their audiences and has value for editorial / programming and marketing teams alike.